 Many unanswered questions remain: How and where do planets form?
 What materials make up their interiors?
 What gases are in their atmospheres?
 What role do clouds and hazes play?
 How big can a terrestrial planet be?
 How small can a gaseous planet be?
 And finally, what planets are capable of hosting life?

-Professor Benneke is arriving at Université de Montréal from Caltech where he completed a 4-year postdoctoral fellowship focused on exoplanet observation and modeling.
+Professor Benneke arrived at Université de Montréal from Caltech where he completed a 4-year postdoctoral fellowship focused on exoplanet observation and modeling.
 He previously received his PhD at MIT supervised by Sara Seager.